 For an example using a

-using a custom training loop, see Train Generative Adversarial Network (GAN).
+and a custom training loop, see Train Network Using Custom Training Loop.
 For further details on

 custom training using automatic differentiation, see Define Custom Training Loops, Loss Functions, and Networks.

 where you take a derivative as a

 structures and enables tracing of evaluation.
 For example, the Rosenbrock function is a common

 function [f,grad] = rosenbrock(x) f = 100*(x(2) - x(1).^2).^2 + (1 - x(1)).^2; grad = dlgradient(f,x); end

 Calculate the value and gradient of the Rosenbrock function at the point

 = [–1,2].
 To enable automatic differentiation in the Rosenbrock function, pass